2-year-old fatally shot dad after finding ‘easily accessible’ gun, Florida sheriff says

 But then, the couple’s 5-year-old child told detectives that the 2-year-old had fired the fatal shot.
 A 5-month-old was also home at the time, Mina said.

-Investigators discovered the couple, both of whom were on probation for child neglect and narcotics charges and had felony convictions making it illegal for them to possess firearms, had left a gun “easily accessible” in a bag, where the 2-year-old apparently found it, Mina said.
+Investigators discovered the couple — both of whom were on probation for child neglect and narcotics charges and had felony convictions making it illegal for them to possess firearms — had left a gun “easily accessible” in a bag, where the 2-year-old apparently found it, Mina said.

 Ayala has since been jailed on several charges.